Hmitchell433/presence-test-project/README.md

 ## Logging
   The service includes basic logging.
 Logs are output to the console.
 You can adjust the logging level and format in pkg/logger/logger.py.

-## Additional Information
-- **CI/CD:** For continuous integration and deployment, you may set up pipelines in tools like CircleCI